-Women wishing to have an abortion in Michigan are required by the state to receive both written and verbal State-scripted information at least 24 hours before the procedure.
-While Northland Family Planning Centers has always provided– and continues to provide– our patients with helpful and informative decision-making information, the state required materials are not our informed consent materials.
+Anyone wishing to have an abortion in Michigan is required by the state to receive written State-scripted information at least 24 hours before the procedure.
+While Northland Family Planning Centers have always provided– and continues to provide– our patients with helpful and informative decision-making information, the state required materials are not our informed consent materials.

 You MUST PRINT OUT THE STATE CONFIRMATION MORE than 24 hours before your abortion appointment and bring it with you.
 If you don’t print this out WE CANNOT LEGALLY PERFORM YOUR ABORTION (this is Michigan law).
 You must bring the paperwork with you to your appointment.

 If you do not have a printer, you can come to the clinic and pick up the information MORE than 24 hours (not the night before) before your abortion appointment.
 Only viewing the information on the computer does not satisfy the state law.

-We believe the mandated Michigan abortion wait time, passed into state law in 1999, is not in the best interest of women, and makes abortion more difficult to access.
+We believe the mandated Michigan abortion wait time, passed into state law in 1999, is not in the best interest of patients, and makes abortion more difficult to access.
 Some of the State-scripted information is misleading and inaccurate.
-Therefore, we promise to continue to provide women with our own accurate and non-judgmental informed consent information on the day of their appointment.
+Therefore, we promise to continue to provide patients with our own accurate and non-judgmental informed consent information on the day of their appointment.

 We know having to follow the 24-hour waiting period is a hassle.
-We know you are making, or have made, this pregnancy decision thoughtfully, but in order to have an abortion you MUST receive the verbal State-scripted information and the State-written version of abortion information at least 24 hours before your abortion appointment.
+We know you are making, or have made, this pregnancy decision thoughtfully, but in order to have an abortion, you MUST receive the State-written version of abortion information at least 24 hours before your abortion appointment.

 Don’t forget to review our Pre Procedure Instructions.